bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-17-newsletter.md

   pointers [BDK #1373][].
 This change improves the performance of wallets scanning for transaction data using an Electrum-style server.
-  It is also now an option to fetch `TxOut`s to allow for fee calculation on transactions received from an external wallet.
+  It is also now an option to fetch `TxOut`s to allow for fee calculation on transactions received from an external wallet. {% assign timestamp="48:59" %}

 - [BIPs #1458][] adds [BIP352][] which proposes [silent payments][topic silent
   payments], a protocol for reusable payment addresses that generate a unique onchain address each time it is used.
-The BIP draft was first discussed in [Newsletter #255][news255 bip352].
+The BIP draft was first discussed in [Newsletter #255][news255 bip352]. {% assign timestamp="50:57" %}

 {% assign day_after_posting = page.date | date: "%s" | plus: 86400 | date: "%Y-%m-%d 14:30" %}
 {% include snippets/recap-ad.md when="2024-05-21 14:30" %}